uktrade/lite-dropwizard-common/jwt/README.md

     JwtAuthFilter<LiteJwtUser> liteJwtUserJwtAuthFilter = LiteJwtAuthFilterHelper.buildAuthFilter(jwtSharedSecret);

-    environment.jersey().register(new AuthDynamicFeature(liteJwtUserJwtAuthFilter));
+    // As the sole Principal type on the service environment.jersey().register(new AuthDynamicFeature(liteJwtUserJwtAuthFilter));
     environment.jersey().register(new AuthValueFactoryProvider.Binder<>(LiteJwtUser.class));

+    // Or with multiple Principal types
+    PolymorphicAuthDynamicFeature authFeature = new PolymorphicAuthDynamicFeature(
+        ImmutableMap.of(
+            MyOtherPrinciple.class, myOtherPrincipleFilter,
+            LiteJwtUser.class, liteJwtUserJwtAuthFilter));
+    AbstractBinder authBinder = new PolymorphicAuthValueFactoryProvider.Binder<>(ImmutableSet.of(PrincipalImpl.class, LiteJwtUser.class));
+    environment.jersey().register(authFeature);
+    environment.jersey().register(authBinder);
     ...

   }
 }
 ```

 Then add `@Auth LiteJwtUser user` to the parameters of any resource methods which require JWT authorisation